-The Company recognizes and embraces the benefit of having a diverse board and has adopted a board diversity policy.
-We seek to achieve Board diversity through the consideration of a number of aspects, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of services.
+The Company recognizes and embraces the benefit of having a diverse board and has adopted a board diversity policy (the "Board Diversity Policy").
+Pursuant to the Board Diversity Policy, we seek to achieve Board diversity through the consideration of a number of aspects, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of services.
 All Board appointments will be based on meritocracy, and candidates will be considered against objective criteria, having due regard for the benefits of diversity on our Board.